This guide walks you through the process of creating load-balanced microservices.

 }

-It’s a simple @RestController
+It is a simple @RestController

 , where we have one @RequestMapping method

-for /greeting
+for the /greeting

-and then another for the root path /
+and another for the root path /

 .